Introduction

 - Firmness or softness

-In other words, let the plant tell you when it’s ready.
-When you do that consistently, your harvest timing improves naturally.
+In other words, let the plant tell you when it is ready.

 Coastal vs Inland Gardens